tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 I frantically felt my jaw, searching for the wound.

-“That death wasn’t yours,” Agatha said.
+“Don't worry" she said calmly, "that death wasn’t yours, your jaw is fine.”
 She picked the overcoat off the ground and read aloud.
 “It was Michael’s.”
 She turned the tag around for me to see: “Michael: 06/21/71”

-“What was that?
-What’s happening?”
-I was terrified and confused.

-“Thank God you got it off in time, otherwise it would’ve bound itself to you.”
+I stared at the racks.
+Hundreds of tags swaying gently though the air was still.
+“What is this?”

+“These clothes" She started, "need a new home.
+I’m here to facilitate a way for them to live on."

 A fierce burn ran across my chest.
 I lifted up my shirt and my skin was scraped raw in several places.

-“These clothes need a new home.
-I’m here to facilitate a way for them to live on.”
-She continued, “None of them are priced.
-They're tagged with names and dates.
-Just as Emma’s jacket was.”
-A chill washed over me.

-“Why is this happening?”
-I asked.

-“Because it does,” she said simply.
-“It doesn’t have to involve you.
+"Thank God you got it off in time, otherwise it would’ve bound itself to you.”

+I must have looked scared, hell I was, I still am because the next thing she said was: “This doesn't have to involve you, James.
 But I think you want it to.”

-Maybe I didn’t need Emma’s jacket, maybe I just needed Agatha.
-“Can you help me see Hannah again?”
+And she was right.
+None of this needed to involve me.
+This was a choice.
+My own curiosity, my grief, led me here.
+And I thought: Maybe I didn’t need Emma’s jacket, maybe I just needed Agatha.
+I asked, “Can you help me see Hannah again?”

 “No.”

-“But the Old Man told me he could,” I said.
+“The Old Man told me he could,” I said.

 “Well then that’s the deal he made with you.
 I don’t make the decisions, I balance the books.”